-2. An increase of smart device applications.
+2. An increase in smart device applications.
 Devices are only getting smarter in 2019 and are predicted to become decisively more popular.
 This will span a wide range of areas including automotive, transportation, healthcare, hospitality, and manufacturing solutions.

 3. Security takes priority.
-People won’t only be focusing on creating IoT solutions, but more importantly they will be focusing on how to make them secure.
-There are still many vulnerabilities surrounding widespread adoption of IoT and industry experts will need to focus on how best to tackle those issues.
+People won’t only be focusing on creating IoT solutions, but more importantly, they will be focusing on how to make them secure.
+There are still many vulnerabilities surrounding the widespread adoption of IoT and industry experts will need to focus on how best to tackle those issues.

-4. The automotive industry will be data driven.
+4. The automotive industry will be data-driven.
 Cars are already gathering data and communicating with other vehicles and this will be taken even further in 2019.
 This process will become more seamless and more and more automotive companies will adopt these IoT technologies.

 5. Devices will become more powerful.
 As devices become more powerful in 2019, they will reduce data transfer volumes and cloud dependencies.
 This will also enable local data processing and advanced AI capabilities.
 This is known as edge computing and will be prominent in the new year.